Meet our incredibly talented and dynamic staff!

 David began his exploration of yoga with Ashtanga, where he learned the benefit of regular consistent practice.
 He continued his training by studying Dynamic Yoga, where he discovered the deeper strengths available through activating along the muscular and energetic pathways of the body, and where he developed his passion for yoga philosophy.
 He is currently inspired by Anusara Yoga, which has infused his practice and teaching with an empowering understanding of alignment, therapeutics, and fun.
 David’s classes are a flowing celebration of our bodies, designed to exercise, educate, integrate, delight, challenge and recharge.
 He is known for his warm approachability, contagious curiosity, gentle and liberating hands on adjustments, facilitating healing of old injuries, and offering concepts that support his students both on the mat and in their daily life.

-Domonick is a yogi-neuroscientist-dancer with a bent towards meditation and the healing arts.
-He recently moved to the Bay Area from New York City with his husband and their schnoodle.
-In New York, Domonick conducted neuroimaging research focused on the aging brain, as a Professor of Cognitive Neuroscience at Columbia University.
+Dr. Domonick Wegesin is a yogi-neuroscientist-dancer with a bent towards meditation and the healing arts.
+He moved to the Bay Area from New York City where he conducted neuroimaging research focused on the aging brain, as a Professor of Cognitive Neuroscience at Columbia University.
 Domonick now trains the brains and bodies of his yoga students, helping them wake up to their mental, emotional and physical experience in a way that cultivates awareness, acceptance and ease.
-Domonick is also the creator of Yoga Hikes.

 Growing up with a love for dance, sports and music, Elika was naturally fascinated by the fluid and liberating practice of Vinyasa Yoga.
 After a severe back injury led her to the practice in 1999, Elika initially studied Iyengar and Anusara yoga and began to see her body healing and knew she wanted to inspire others to trust the innate ability of the body to regain harmony~full of vitality and bliss.
 When you take a class with Elika, expect to be inspired and to move your body possibly in ways you’ve never moved, exploring your creative intelligence and connecting with your own Source.